 Title II — Government Entities

 Title II applies to state and local governments, public universities, and entities receiving federal funding.
 The DOJ's April 2024 rule codified WCAG 2.1 AA as the standard, with phased deadlines based on population size.
+Non-compliant entities face DOJ enforcement actions, consent decrees, and private lawsuits.

 Real-World Examples